craftcms/feed-me/README.md

 Feed Me is a Craft plugin to make it easy to import entries and entry data from XML, RSS or ATOM feeds.
 Feeds can be setup as a task in Craft's Control Panel, or called on-demand for use in your twig templates.

-A common use-case for this plugin is to consume external feeds (news, events), but can be also used once-off for importing content when migrating from other sites.
+A common use-case for this plugin is to consume external feeds (news, events), but can also be used as a once-off task for importing content when migrating from other sites.

 <img src="https://raw.githubusercontent.com/engram-design/FeedMe/master/screenshots/main.png" />